DataIntellectTech/TorQ/docs/Processes.md

 Data Quality Engine (DQE)
 -------

-Data Quality Engine process is a process that stores daily statistics of other TorQ processes.
-It is a separate process from Data Quality Checker because the Engine does not run checks.
-The Engine and the Checker could be used to track the percentage change of records in a table from day to day.
+The DQE process stores daily statistics of other TorQ processes.
+It is a separate process from the DQC because the DQE does not run checks.
+The DQE and the DQC could be used to track the percentage change of records in a table from day to day.
 The Checker can then use the data saved the DQEDB to perform advanced checks.The behaviour of the Engine is based on the config file stored